 Dante

 The gold embroidered trim of the tent flickered in the breeze, as a young woman crawled out into the desert.
-A'isha lay back.
-The ochre sand still warm beneath her.
-All around the wind snaked its way over the earth, carving flowing grooves into the sand.
-The dunes rose and fell like a silent ocean washed in silver moonlight.
+A”isha lay back, on the ochre sand, still warm beneath her.
+All around, the wind snaked its way over the earth, carving flowing grooves into the sand.
+The dunes rose and fell, like a silent ocean, washed in silver moonlight.

-In her hands she clasped her mother’s bracelets, wrought of Arabian silver and ornamented with tiny bells.
-With light steps she stood and began to dance.
-Turning and circling, the bells tinkled out into the night.
-With delight she moved, tracing patterns in the sand, the rock and coil of the ocean moving through her hips.
+In her hands, she clasped her mother”s bracelets, wrought of Arabian silver, and ornamented with tiny bells.
+With light steps, she stood and began to dance, turning and circling, and the bells tinkled out into the night.
+With delight she moved, tracing patterns in the sand, the rock and coil of the ocean, moving through her hips.

-Unseen to her, her mother had slipped out of the tent.
-Her eyes glittering as they danced together until the wind began to whip up the sand, and her mother wrapped a woollen shawl around her.
-A'isha smiled and rested her head on her mother’s shoulder, copper and ebony curls brushing her cheeks, a headdress of turquoise on her brow.
-Raising her finger to the sky, her mother guided it, tracing the patterns of the stars, ancient tribal symbols tattooed upon her skin.
+Unseen to her, her mother had also slipped out of the tent, her eyes glittering, as they danced together, until the wind began to whip up the sand, and her mother wrapped a woollen shawl around her.
+A”isha smiled, and rested her head on her mother”s shoulder, copper and ebony curls brushing her cheeks, a headdress of turquoise on her brow.
+Raising her finger to the sky, her mother traced the patterns of the stars, showing ancient, tribal symbols tattooed upon her skin.

-“The celestial bull, and there the golden maned lion.”
+“The celestial bull, and there the golden-maned lion.”
 Her mother whispered softly.
 “The starlit snake winds its way through the heavens, just as the rivers flow away into the oceans.”
-A'isha watched as her mother withdrew a silver chain with a talisman of turquoise.
+A”isha watched, as her mother withdrew a silver chain, with a talisman of turquoise.

 “I wish for you to have this.
 Your father gave it to me when you were born.”

 “Thank you.”
-She wrapped her arms around her, as a cascade of stars, like bronze tipped arrows shimmered and descended into the sea.
+She wrapped her arms around her mother, as a cascade of stars, like bronze tipped arrows, shimmered, and descended into the sea.

-The morning star rose over the mountain peaks and sun bleached deserts, as A’isha awoke.
-She found herself laid beside the fireplace, the talisman clasped against her chest.
-The dreams of her mother were all she had left, and sadly she raised herself.
+The morning star rose over the mountain peaks, and sun bleached deserts, as A”isha awoke.
+She found herself lying beside the fireplace, the talisman clasped against her chest.
+The dreams of her mother were all she had left and, sadly, she raised herself.

 “Get up!”
 Her brother shouted, kicking sand into her face.
 “Here.”
 He said, thrusting an earthenware pot at her feet.

 “Is this all you would give me to remember them by?”
-She replied angrily.
+She replied, angrily.

 “You live in their tent, what more do you wish for?”
 She lowered her eyes and pocketed the talisman.

 “What is that, in your hand, show me!”
-He demanded, and without a word she opened her empty hands.
-He looked at her and scowled before walking off towards the tents gathered on the edge of the desert.
+He demanded and, without a word, she opened her empty hands.
+He looked at her, and scowled, before walking off towards the tents, gathered on the edge of the desert.

-In the days that passed she shared her pot with the other women, who in return offered her food.
-This went on for a year until her brother returned from southern lands.
-When he saw her sharing food and leavened bread with the other women, he wrenched the pot from her hands and smashed it on the ground.
-She chased him but he pushed her from him.
+In the days that passed, she shared her pot with the other women who, in return, offered her food.
+This went on for a year, until her brother returned from southern lands.
+When he saw her sharing food and leavened bread with the other women, he wrenched the pot from her hands, and smashed it on the ground.
+She chased him, but he pushed her from him.

-A’isha tried not to despair, and went for a walk towards an oasis.
-As dusk fell, she removed her veil, deftly climbed one of the palms and gathered the dates.
-She returned day after day, until a year later, her brother tracked her steps.
+A”isha tried not to despair, and went for a walk, towards an oasis.
+As dusk fell, she removed her veil, deftly climbed one of the palms, and gathered the dates.
+She returned, day after day until, a year later, her brother tracked her steps.

-What are you doing?”
+“What are you doing?”
 He called to her.
-“So selfish that you would not share?”
+“So selfish, that you would not share?”

-“I share them with the women of the tribe, but you, you have so much.
+“I share them with the women of the tribe but you, you have so much.
 You always take more than your portion!”
-She retorted, and angrily he withdrew his scimitar.
+She retorted, and angrily he drew his scimitar.